-6) Press the UP and DOWN arrow keys on the left button wheel to scroll through the transducer list until the appropriate type is highlighted.
+6) Press the and arrow keys to scroll through the transducer list until the appropriate type is highlighted.

-- 7) Press the ENTER key to select the transducer type and display overwrite existing probe screen. - 8) Press the OK key to overwrite the existing probe type with the newly selected probe type.
+- 7) Press the key to select the transducer type and display overwrite existing probe screen. - 8) Press the key to overwrite the existing probe type with the newly selected probe type.
 The zero probe screen will be displayed.
 Proceed to the zero probe section that follows.